Jacob’s Pillow Dance Award Winners

 The Blues Project, 2013

 2013’s Jacob’s Pillow Dance Award winner was Michelle Dorrance, seen here in a choice solo from the world premiere engagement of her Blues Project with music by the incomparable Toshi Reagon.
-Audiences fell in love with this charismatic performer, and here you can see both a solo passage and a group section woven together to provide a taste of the overall production.
+Audiences continue to fall in love with this charismatic performer, and here you can see both a solo passage and a group section woven together to provide a taste of the overall production.

 Next: